 The VxFS intent log is allocated when the file system is first created.
 The size of the intent log is based on the size of the file system-the larger the file system, the larger the intent log.
-The maximum default intent log size for disk layout Versions 4 and 5 is 16 megabytes.
-The maximum default intent log size for disk layout Version 6 is 64 megabytes.
+The maximum default intent log size of disk layout Versions 4, 5 and 6 is 16 megabytes.